 The Company also granted the CEO and other executives, options to purchase an aggregate of 132,500 shares of the Company's common stock at an exercise price per share of \$1.25, with vesting based on meeting certain performance conditions in the year 2024.
-For some of the performance-based grants, as of June 30, 2024, the Company estimated that such performance conditions will be met, and therefore, the Company recorded a total expense of \$8 in the second quarter of 2024.
-For other performance-based grants that the Company's management believes that meeting the performance conditions is tied to the Company's ability to secure additional capital.
-Therefore, as of March 31, 2024, capital, the Company has did not recorded any expense related to this performance condition grant, record an expense.
+For the nine-month period ended September 30, 2024, the Company did not record an expense for these performance-based grants.
+This was either because the Company's management believes the conditions are tied to securing additional capital, or because specific performance obligations, with deadlines set on or before September 30, 2024, were not met by that date.

 In February 2024, the Company granted the CEO and certain employees and advisors, options to purchase an aggregate of 195,000 shares of the Company's common stock, at an exercise price per share of \$1.2684, with a vesting period of three years.
-Regarding the CEO's 2023 annual bonus, in February 2024, the Company paid the CEO 25% of his 2023 annual bonus, amounting to approximately \$99, through the grant of fully vested options to purchase an aggregate of 79,567 shares of the Company's common stock with an exercise price per share of \$1.25.
+Regarding the CEO's 2023 annual bonus, in February 2024, the Company paid the CEO 25% of his 2023 annual bonus, amounting to approximately \$ 99, through the grant of fully vested options to purchase an aggregate of 79,567 shares of the Company's common stock with an exercise price per share of \$ 1.25.